smfo/whatILearntToday/Faggrupper/Firebase/Firestore/securityRules.md

 ## Resources

-Documents that are already in the database, not the incoming request data we looked at before.
+These are documents that are already in the database, not the incoming request data we looked at before.
 We have the same fields as with the other request: metadata and data.

+NB: not `request.resource`, we are refering to `resource...`

 ```
 service cloud.firestore {